 Permanent Support: Alimony that is literally permanent–continuing until one of the spouses dies–is rare.
 But there are situations where it can apply.
 In our example of the couple who has been married thirty years and raised five children, it might not be realistic for the stay-at-home spouse to ever get up to speed in a career.

 While some states have abolished permanent alimony for cases like these, Colorado is not one of them.
 In marriages lasting longer than 20 years, permanent alimony is at least a possibility.

 Another way permanent alimony can apply is if the economically disadvantaged spouse is caring for a disabled child (including an adult child) or an elderly parent.
 The commitments that come with this can make getting up to speed in a career virtually impossible.
 Colorado law respects that and courts may order permanent alimony as a solution.

 There are a lot of factors that can go into determining an alimony payment in Colorado.
 It’s your lawyer’s job to make certain your case is spelled out with the greatest clarity possible.
 At the Law Office of Alexandra White, PC, we combine a savvy professionalism with real personal empathy for our clients.
-Reach out to us today at (303) 647-4245 or contact us online to set up an initial consultation.
+Reach out to us today at (303) 647-4245 or contact us online to set up an initial free consultation.